kloudlite/kloudlite/kl/README.md

 ### Listing Resources

-With this cli you can list accounts, projects, devices, configs, secrets, apps, lambdas and regions.
+With this CLI you can list accounts, projects, devices, configs, secrets, apps, lambdas and regions.
 To list resources you can use the following commands.
 For more details visit [kl list](./docs/kl_list.md)